 Rahul in Kerala: Target is national party status of CPM, CPI

-New Delhi, April 1: It is official that Congress President Rahul Gandhi will contest from Kerala's Wayanad Lok Sabha seat in addition to Amethi in Uttar Pradesh.
+New Delhi, April 1: It is official that Congress president Rahul Gandhi will contest from Kerala's Wayanad Lok Sabha seat in addition to Amethi in Uttar Pradesh.

-Senior Congress leader A. K. Antony announced Rahul's candidature on Sunday.
+Senior Congress leader A K Antony announced Rahul's candidature on Sunday.
 Rahul may file his nomination on Wednesday, a day before the deadline ends.

 This will be the first time that a member of the Nehru-Gandhi family will fight from Kerala, where all 20 constituencies go to polls on April 23.